Trump administration asks military base near Chicago for support on immigration operations

 The request came weeks after the Republican administration deployed National Guard troops to Washington, D.C., to target crime, immigration and homelessness, and two months after it sent troops to Los Angeles.

+City leaders said Thursday that the White House hadn't contacted them about its plans, and a spokesman for the Illinois National Guard said the base hadn't received requests regarding a Chicago mobilization.

-Mogle said no decisions have been made on the request, and that the base hasn't received an official request to support a National Guard deployment.
+Mogle, the base spokesman, said no decisions had been made on the request, and that the base hadn't received an official request to support a National Guard deployment.
 The Chicago Sun-Times first reported on the request to the Navy base.

-The Illinois National Guard had not received any requests regarding a Chicago mobilization as of Thursday, said Major Dutch Grove, a Guard spokesman.
+DHS did not confirm whether it had asked to use the base.
+But it said in a statement Thursday that it was working to make “our streets and cities safe again.”

 Many Chicagoans are on edge about the rumored deployment.
 Former President Barack Obama, who is from Chicago, weighed in Thursday, posting on X: “The erosion of basic principles like due process and the expanding use of our military on domestic soil puts the liberties of all Americans at risk, and should concern Democrats and Republicans alike."

-Pritzker, a potential 2028 Democratic presidential contender, has spent days showcasing parts of the city where crime has fallen.
+Pritzker, a potential 2028 Democratic presidential contender, has spent days showcasing parts of the city where crime has fallen and said there is no emergency in Chicago requiring military intervention.
 He told The Associated Press that the presence of troops could worsen the situation.

 “What he’s trying to do is try to inflame something that will cause a problem that he can then point at,” the two-term governor said, referring to President Donald Trump.